Clear Communication Means Business

 Consumers are using a variety of online resources to look into brick-and-mortar businesses.
 If your information isn’t accurate, you could be losing customers.
 Be clear, and the business will follow.

-How many times have you had to check to see if a store is open before heading out for a shopping trip?
+How many times have you checked to see if a store is open before heading out for a shopping trip?
 Do you have to guess a restaurant’s operating hours?
 With so much commerce ensuing online, venturing out for a real-life trip to the store can be quite an adventure these days.
 Enterprises that aren’t carefully monitoring all resources that customers use to make decisions might just be creating barriers to new business.

 We recently embarked on an effort to find some local, hometown businesses who could supply us with a few items on our shopping list.
 Those of us old enough to remember the phone book may briefly entertain finding the info we need in the yellow pages, but today, such a search instead begins on the internet.
 Finding the requisite web page for a business is pretty easy, but trying to identify when the business is open becomes a real treasure hunt!

 On this occasion, we searched all over the home page of one internet site to find the business’s operating hours.
 Then we tried some other sites.
 Already we were working far too hard to do business with this store.

 Is requiring a long, lengthy search the best way to advertise your business?
 Or are you erecting barriers to new business by not making it easy to get the info?